will-henney/globule-seminario/m1-67/m1-67-bowshocks-poster.md

 > We show that \textit{something, something, something, \dots}.
 > We compare the globule-wind interaction around WR~124 with similar interactions
 > seen elsewhere, such as photoevaporating disks (proplyds) in the Orion Nebula.

+### Final merged version

+> The circumstellar nebula M1-67 around the Wolf-Rayet star WR~124
+> contains hundreds of small neutral globules, as revealed by recent
+> JWST images.
+However, despite the powerful stellar wind from the
+> star, the globules do not interact directly with the wind.
+Instead,
+> they are hydrodynamically shielded by a transonic warm ionized flow
+> away from their surfaces that is induced by the Lyman continuum
+> radiation of the star.
+This inwardly directed photoevaporation flow
+> shocks against the outflowing stellar wind to form dense
+> hemispherical ionized shells that are a few times larger than the
+> globules and which contribute a significant fraction of the
+> recombination line luminosity of the nebula.
+We analyze archival
+> HST H$\alpha$ images of the nebula
+> in order to study the balance between the ram pressure of the stellar wind and the
+> internal pressure due to the photoevaporative flows.
+By considering a steady state
+> hydrodynamic model for these interactions, we obtain physical parameters of the
+> collision shells and de-project the spatial distribution of globules,
+> finding that the majority are concentrated in a
+> narrow range of radii: 0.5 +/- 0.1 pc from the star.